istio/istio.io/content/en/docs/setup/install/virtual-machine/index.md

 ## Install the Istio control plane

-Install Istio and expose the control plane so that virtual machines can reach it.
+Install Istio and expose the control plane so that your virtual machine can access it.

 1. Install Istio.